ziyilin/graal/docs/reference-manual/languages/llvm/options.md

 libraries (`*.bc`).
 Files with a relative path are looked up relative to `llvm.libraryPath`.
 Entries are delimited by `:`.

+`--llvm.enableLVI=<true/false>`: enable source-level symbol inspection in the debugger.
+This defaults to `false` as it can decrease run-time performance.

 `--version` prints the version and exit.

 `--version:graalvm` prints GraalVM version information and exit.